dailystory/docs/articles/changelog/2020/september.md

 * Increase weight for bad url and some words in sms scoring tool
 * refactor for create edit funnels
 * Improvement to focus screen ux
+* Add support for medical license expiration in Weave sync

 ## September 1, 2020
 * Scheduler deleting scheduled items when edited